About rubella or German measles

 Treatment for rubella

-There is no medication to treat rubella, but there are things you can do to ease your child’s symptoms:
+If your child has rubella, there are things you can do to ease your child’s symptoms:

-- Give your child paracetamol in recommended doses to help lower his fever and reduce discomfort.
+- Give your child paracetamol or ibuprofen in recommended doses if they have a fever that’s making them feel uncomfortable.

 Prevention of rubella

 The best way to avoid rubella is to have your child immunised.
-As part of the Australian National Immunisation Program (NIP), your child will get two free rubella immunisations.
+As part of the Australian National Immunisation Program (NIP), your child gets 2 free rubella immunisations.
 Your child needs both doses for the immunisation to work.

 Your child will get rubella immunisations at: